katekalcevich/Test-ARIA/README.md

 - simplifying the JS by removing the ability to control multiple accordions on one page and the ability to operate the accodions using arrow keys which is not a mandatory accessibility requirement

 The expected **keyboard** interaction for accordions is:
-- you can expand or collapse an accordion using the enter key or spacebar
+- you can open or close an accordion using the enter key or spacebar
 - you can tab through all accordions and see which accordion has the focus (Focus outlines are provided for buttons by browsers, as long as you haven't removed them using CSS.
 If you removed the outline, put it back.)

 The expected **screen reader** interaction for accordions is:
 - accordion controls are buttons (No, they don't have to look like buttons, but they should be announced as buttons since they are interactive elements.
 They don't link to other pages so they shouldn't be links.
 I've made that mistake.)
 - accordion controls are also headings - these should wrap around the buttons
-- when an accordion is open, it's *button* has aria-expanded="true" (Putting aria-expanded on the content the accordion exposes is a common error.
+- when an accordion is open, it's button has aria-expanded="true" (Putting aria-expanded on the content the accordion exposes is a common error.
 I've done it.).
 - when an accordion is closed, it's button has aria-expanded="false"

 ## Tabs